Pelagicore/softwarecontainer/doc/chapters/gateways/index.rst

 For more information how to integrate and use the configurations in a project, see Integration patterns.

-For more information how to develop and integrate gateways in SoftwareContainer, see Developer guidelines.
+For more information how to develop and integrate gateways in SoftwareContainer, see :ref:`Developer guidelines <developers>`.

 .. todo:: The above references are to currently non-existing sections, it's a stab at drawing up a structure.